nanomq/nanomq/docs/en_US/README.md

 # Introduction

-[NanoMQ](https://nanomq.io/) is an open source project for edge computing that started in July 2020 and is the next generation of lightweight, high-performance **MQTT** messaging broker for the IoT edge computing scenario.
+[NanoMQ](https://nanomq.io/) is an open source project for edge computing that released in Jan 2021 and is the next generation of lightweight, high-performance **MQTT** messaging broker for the IoT edge computing scenario.

 Github repository address: <https://github.com/emqx/nanomq>